Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

-- Nameless Narrative: In the film he is only credited as "Panama Hat".
+- No Name Given: In the film he is only credited as "Panama Hat".

 - Screw the Rules, I Have Money!: When Indy liberated the Cross of Coronado (although not in the most legal way), but is told by the sheriff to hand it back to Panama Hat.

 An American businessman who is secretly working alongside the Nazis in an expedition to find the Holy Grail.